NorskHelsenett/HelseID.Samples/README.md

 Most of the HelseID samples demonstrate how a client can access an API.
 Therefore, a sample API has been created such that other HelseID samples can access it.
 The API requires authentication before the client is granted access.
 The API should be run locally before trying to connect through another HelseID sample.

 See [SampleApi/README.md](SampleApi/README.md) for more information.

+#### Grant types

+HelseID supports the use of several grants, that is, the resource owner's (user or enterprise) authorization used by the client to obtain an access token.
+Code samples are provided for different scenarios, and each will use at least one grant type.
+The following grants are provided:

 #### Machine-to-machine sample